 Financial modelling has been undertaken to consider compliance with these covenants in several scenarios including the outcome of the 2008 Global Financial Crisis.
 These extreme but plausible scenarios indicate that the loan covenants would not be breached.
 In addition, the Directors have considered the remedial measures that are open to the Company if such a covenant breach appears possible.
-As at 17 March 2022, the latest practicable date before the publication of this report, borrowings amounted to \leq 30.0 million.
-This is comparison to a net asset value of \leq 508.5 million.
+As at 27 March 2023 the latest practicable date before the publication of this report, borrowings amounted to €20.0 million.
+This is comparison to a Net Asset Value of €404.0 million.
 In accordance with its investment policy the Company is invested mainly in readily realisable listed securities.
 These can be realised if necessary, to repay the loan facility and fund the cash requirements for future dividend payments.

 The Company operates within a robust regulatory environment.
 The Company retains title to all assets held by the Custodian.
-Cash is held with banks approved and regularly reviewed by the Manager and the Board.
-The Directors have noted that home working arrangements have been implemented at the Manager and many of the Company's key suppliers without any impact upon service delivery and operations.
+Cash is held with banks approved and regularly reviewed by the Manager.

-The Company's annual dividend, which is declared in Sterling, is determined by reference to the year-end net asset value.
-The Company manages any Sterling/Euro exchange rate exposure which may arise from the declaration of a Sterling denominated dividend by entering into specific matched forward currency hedging contracts.
-As at 31 December 2021 the Company had a Distributable Reserve of £322.7 million.
+The Company's annual dividend, which is declared in sterling, is determined by reference to the year-end Net Asset Value.
+The Company manages any sterling/euro exchange rate exposure which may arise from the declaration of a sterling denominated dividend by entering into specific matched forward currency hedging contracts.
+As at 31 December 2022 the Company had a Distributable Reserve of £296.9 million.

-Since the onset of the COVID-19 pandemic, the Company in common with many investment companies has suffered a reduction in dividend income.
-The amount of this reduction, while significant, has not had a material impact on either net asset value or distributable reserves.
+The Company in common with many investment companies has, as a result of the pandemic, suffered a reduction in dividend income.
+The amount of this reduction, while significant, has not had a material impact on either Net Asset Value or distributable reserves.

-As at 31 December 2021 the Company had net current liabilities of £14.3 million.
+As at 31 December 2022 the Company had net current assets of £6.9 million.
 The Company invests in listed securities which can be realised to fund any short term cash shortfall that may arise.